dirigible-io/dirigible-io.github.io/help/ide.md

 ### Web IDE

 The Web-based integrated development environment (Web IDE) runs directly in a browser and, therefore, does not require additional downloads and installations.
-It has a rich set of editors, viewers, wizards, DevOps productivity tools, and a new cloud IDE for in-system application development.
+It has a rich set of editors, viewers, wizards, DevOps productivity tools, and a new Web IDE for in-system application development.

 The Web IDE is a composition of perspectives, each consisting of the necessary tools to accomplish a certain goal.
 Three of the UI elements retain their positions in all perpectives: